 Abstract: Assuming some knowledge of functional analysis and Lebesgue spaces, we start by making a brief introduction to Sobolev spaces.
 We develop the variational formulation of boundary value problems for ordinary and partial differential equations, and use basic results from functional analsis to show their solvability in an appropriate weak sense.
 If time permits, we will also discuss regularity of weak solutions.

-- Can one hear the shape of a drum?
-Rafael Benguria (Pontificia Universidad Católica de Chile)
+- Can one hear the shape of a drum? by Rafael Benguria (Pontificia Universidad Católica de Chile)

 Abstract: In 1966, Mark Kac wrote a, now classical, paper for the American Mathematical Monthly posing that appealing question.
 For that manuscript Mark Kac got the 1968 Chauvenet Prize for “mathematics expository writing” of the Mathematical Association of America.
 In this talk I will present a review of that problem which was eventually answered in the negative by C. Gordon, D. Webb and S. Wolpert in 1992.

-- On Discrete Time Dependent Quantum Systems Olivier Francois Bourget (Pontificia Universidad Católica de Chile).
+- On Discrete Time Dependent Quantum Systems, by Olivier Francois Bourget (Pontificia Universidad Católica de Chile).

 Abstract: After a review of various concepts involved in the study of quantum dynamical systems, we will illustrate them with models displaying spectral and dynamical transitions.

-- Boundary Rigidity problems in Geometry Pilar Herreros (Pontificia Universidad Católica de Chile).
+- Boundary Rigidity problems in Geometry, by Pilar Herreros (Pontificia Universidad Católica de Chile).

 Abstract: In general, boundary rigidity refers to the question of whether the metric on a manifold is determined by some data on the boundary.
 The classical problem is boundary distance rigidity, where the distance between boundary points is known.
 When this fails, we can study the scattering data of the region; for each point and inward direction on the boundary, it associates the exit point and direction of the corresponding unit speed geodesic.
 We will discus conditions on spaces where we have distance rigidity, scattering rigidity or lens rigidity, where the boundary data considered is the scattering data plus the length of each geodesic.